 Master of Science in Clinical Counseling

-The Master of Science in Clinical Counseling program is designed to prepare practitioners who can function as professional counselors and who meet the State of Missouri requirements for licensure as a Licensed Professional Counselor (LPC).
+The Master of Science in Clinical Counseling program is a professional development program designed to prepare graduates with knowledge and skills necessary to apply for licensure in Missouri as a Licensed Professional Counselor (LPC).

-Graduates of this program will be employable in clinical counseling arenas such as correctional centers and psychiatric institutions, or in private practice.
-The program is 48 credit hours in length and may be completed in less than three calendar years through a full-time course of study.
+Graduates of this program will be employable in clinical counseling arenas such as correctional facilities, mental health centers, and psychiatric institutions, or be prepared to work in private practice.
+The program is 60 credit hours in length and may be completed in less than three calendar years through a full-time course of study.
 Students may also opt for part-time study.
-This program is offered on the Park Hills and Sedalia.
+This program is offered in Columbia, Maryland Heights, Park Hills and Sedalia.
 Courses are typically taught in a traditional setting, one to two evenings per week.

 We welcome your interest in the program.
 If you have general questions about the program, please email firstname.lastname@example.org or call the admissions office at 660-248-6651.
 If you have specific questions about the content or process of the program, please contact the advisor at the program site where you are interested in attending.